 Daily Forecast

-DATE: 12 Jun 2025, composed at 07:46 SAST CURRENT CONDITIONS: Solar activity was low with background X-ray flux at lower C-class levels.
-No significant flares were observed in the past 24 hours.
-There are nine sunspot regions on the visible solar disk with simple to complex magnetic configurations.
-The solar wind speed is at slightly elevated levels with speed ranging between 430-500 km/s due to the high-speed stream (HSS) influence from CH56/- (perhaps preceded by a CIR).
-There was a filament lift off observed from the southwest disk at ~11/17:40 UT.
-Further analysis will be done to determine for any potential Earth-directed CME component.
-There are several other filaments and prominences on the visible solar disk that appear unstable and will be monitored for any potential lift-offs.
-No new Earth-directed CMEs were observed on the coronagraph imagery during the past 24 hours.
-Geomagnetic conditions were at quiet to G1/minor storm levels (Kp 2-5).
-Local HF working frequencies are near monthly predicted values.
-EVENTS: A G1/Minor storm is in progress.
-OUTLOOK: Solar activity is expected to be low to moderate with background X-ray flux at C.-class levels.
-There are nine sunspot regions on the visible solar disk with simple to complex magnetic configurations.
-The probability for C-class flaring is high, low to moderate for M-class, and low for X-class.
-A CME associated with a filament eruption observed on 08 June is expected to give a glancing blow at Earth today (12 June), however, with low confidence.
-Solar wind speed is expected to remain at slightly elevated levels due to the continuous HSS influence of CH56/-.
-Further enhancement in the solar wind speed is expected should the abovementioned CME arrive.
-Geomagnetic conditions are expected to be at unsettled to G1/Minor storm levels (Kp 2-5).
-G2/Moderate storm intervals (Kp 6) are possible should the above HSS and CME influences combine.
-SYSTEMS AFFECTED: HF Communications and GNSS applications. |
+DATE: 08 Dec 2025, composed at 07:49 SAST CURRENT CONDITIONS: Solar activity is moderate to high, with background X-ray flux at C-class levels.
+An X1.1 is the largest flare observed from AR4298 in the past 24 hours.
+There are eight sunspot regions on the visible solar disk, with simple to complex magnetic configurations.
+The solar wind speed is at background levels, ranging from 392-400 km/s.
+A few filaments and prominences show slight movement and will be monitored for any potential lift-offs.
+No Earth-directed CMEs were observed during the past 24 hours.
+Geomagnetic conditions were at quiet to unsettled levels (Kp 0-3).
+Local HF working frequencies are near the monthly predicted values.
+EVENTS: None.
+OUTLOOK: Solar activity is expected to be moderate, with background X-ray flux at the lower C-class level.
+There are eight sunspot regions are on the visible solar disk with simple to complex magnetic configurations.
+The probability for further C-class and M-class flaring is high, but moderate for X-class flaring.
+Solar wind speed is forecast to increase and reach elevated levels due to the arrival of the CMEs that left the Sun on 4 and 6 December 2025.
+Geomagnetic conditions are expected to remain quiet to unsettled at first, then rise to G1/Minor storm levels (Kp 5) with isolated periods of G2/Moderate storm intervals possible (Kp 6).
+There is also a slight chance of a G3/Strong storm interval (Kp 7).
+SYSTEMS AFFECTED: HF Communications & GNSS. |